Oklahoma gunman who killed four targeted surgeon who treated him | Law-Order

 Oklahoma gunman who killed four targeted surgeon who treated him

-A gunman, who fatally shot five people including himself at a Tulsa, Oklahoma, medical building after buying an assault-style rifle the same day, had gone to there to kill a doctor who he blamed for back pain he felt after surgery, authorities said on Thursday.
+A gunman who fatally shot five people including himself at an Oklahoma medical building after buying an assault-style rifle the same day had gone there to kill a doctor who he blamed for back pain he felt after surgery, authorities said on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)